o3de/o3de.org/content/docs/user-guide/components/reference/atom/ssao.md

 {{< preview-new >}}

-The **SSAO** component implements the screen space ambient occlusion (SSAO) technique to approximate indirect lighting in a scene.
+The **SSAO** component approximates indirect lighting in a scene by using the *screen space ambient occlusion* technique.

 ## Provider ##